SKOOTA GAMES IndieGames Notebook Interview

 ――Could you tell us how you transitioned from wanting to be a novelist or manga artist in university to game development?

-SOMI: Basically, I majored in law at university, so I still work in a legal-related job.
-I have been working at my current workplace for about 20 years, and I am very accustomed to the daily grind of company life, like a hamster on a wheel.
-In that context, I thought that having my own creative activities, my own creations, or engaging in very creative activities could become a source of vitality in my life.
+SOMI: I majored in law in university, so I still work in a legal-related job.
+I've been at my current workplace for about 20 years, and I'm very accustomed to the daily grind of company life, like a hamster on a wheel.
+In that context, I thought that having my own creative activities, my own creations, or engaging in very creative activities could be a source of vitality in my life.
 I also thought it could be a way to express my thoughts and relieve stress, so I initially decided to self-study programming.
 Through that, I started creating apps and releasing them on app stores, like an app for tarot card readings or an app that sends emails a year later.
 I was making things like that.

-――From what you’ve shared, it seems you’ve tried various things from different perspectives rather than sticking to one thing.
+――From what you've shared, it seems like rather than sticking to one thing, you tried various things from different perspectives.
 How did you settle into game development?

 The popular game 'Super Hexagon' (2012) that influenced my first game development.